alcunha/iwildcam2021ufam/README.md

 #### Counting heuristic

 For our final solution, we followed the competition benchmark counting heuristic: the maximum number of bounding boxes across any image in the sequence.
-We only count bounding boxes with confidence > 0.8.
+We only counted bounding boxes from MegaDetectorV4 with confidence > 0.8.

 This counting strategy limits us to predict only one species per sequence.
-We see our solution as a strong baseline for counting animals on camera trap sequences, but we do believe that the best solution should be tracking animals across images (Multi-object tracking), classify each track, and count them.
-We tried DeepSORT to track animals, but it wasn't as good as this heuristics for counting (see the next section).
+We see our solution as a strong baseline for counting animals on camera trap sequences, but we do believe that the best solution should be based on tracking animals across images (Multi-object tracking), classifying each track, and counting them.
+We tried DeepSORT to track animals, but it was not as good as this heuristics for counting (see the next section).

 #### Classification

-The prediction for each image is a weighted average of the predictions for the bounding boxes with the highest score and the full image (0.15 full image + 0.15 full image (flip) + 0.35 bbox + 0.35 bbox (flip)) as used by the winning solution of iWildCam 2020.
+The prediction assigned to each image is a weighted average of the predictions assigned to the bounding box with the highest score and to the full image (0.15 full image + 0.15 full image (flip) + 0.35 bbox + 0.35 bbox (flip)) as used by the winning solution of iWildCam 2020.
 To classify a sequence, we average the predictions of all nonempty images for each sequence.

 #### Final submission

-Both bbox and full image models of our final submission are based on EfficientNet-B2 using Balanced Group Softmax to handle the class imbalance in the dataset (see `classification/configs` folder).
+Both bbox and full image models of our final submission are based on EfficientNet-B2 using Balanced Group Softmax to handle the class imbalance problem in the dataset (see `classification/configs` folder).
 The bbox model was trained using all bounding boxes with confidence > 0.6.
 We run MegaDetector V4 to generate bounding boxes.
 The trained models used to generate predictions can be found [here](https://drive.google.com/drive/folders/1jM_U0tyvYr0aRsZI_g3aUwYNAKPqqWl1?usp=sharing) and the MegaDetector V4 bboxes for iWildCam 2021 are available [here](https://drive.google.com/drive/folders/19LNFfvEVmOf1NDsT0jn4v47socpFbXek?usp=sharing).

 Use the script `classification/predict_bbox_n_full.py` to generate a submission:
 ```bash